Australia is known for having a large number of deadly animals from snakes, spiders and sharks to crocodiles.

 How to avoid death - don't go camping in the outback with Meryl Streep and don't feed them (on purpose or inadvertantly)

 This Australian animal looks a bit like an emu but has a very distinctive hard horn-like protrusion coming out of it's head, it also has a bright blue neck and a sharp claw on each foot.
 It might look quite beautiful and placid but Cassowaries can be aggressive and will attack humans.
-The attacks are more likely to hurt like buggery than actually kill you, but still be wary of the Cassowary which can suddenly appear as if by magic.
+The attacks are more likely to hurt like a bastard than actually kill you, but still be wary of the Cassowary which can suddenly appear as if by magic.
 They are usually spotted roaming the rainforest in Cape Tribulation and Mission Beach.
 You can read about the other strange and rare animals that you may find in Tropical North Queensland here.

 Where found - North Queensland, Daintree Rainforest